AntonKueltz/fastecdsa/README.rst

 ---------------------------
 As of v4 most flavors of Linux/MacOS/Windows are supported. v3 and below requires the GMP library which has historically made building and installing on the Windows platform difficult.
-Note that this package is optimized for 64bit operating systems that support 64bit mathematical operations like multiplication in their instruction set.
+Note that this package is optimized for 64bit operating systems that support 64bit arithmetic operations like multiplication in their instruction set.

 Supported Primitives